-Data ingestion involves the process of accessing and fetching the data in your Source application or database.
+The process of accessing and fetching the data residing in your Source application or database is called data ingestion.
 Many SaaS Sources provide their own APIs for this purpose.

 Types of Data

 Your Pipeline schedule determines how frequently Hevo ingests the data from the Source.
-This is also called the Ingestion Frequency.
+This is also called the ingestion frequency or Pipeline frequency.
 Each Source has a minimum, maximum, and default ingestion frequency.
-For most Sources, you can change the default frequency to a value based on the custom range available for the Source.
+For most Sources, you can change this to a value based on the frequency range available for the Source.